JacobSyndeo/Ether/Sources/Ether/Documentation.docc/Documentation.md

 # ``Ether``

-The framework that makes working with network calls—and the data they return—not just bearable, but easy.
-_Dare I say fun, even?_ See for yourself!

-## Overview
+Welcome to easy, clean, Swifty networking!

-Let's say you want to go fetch a `Blade` with ID `1`.
+Let's say you want to go fetch an instance of `Blade` with ID `1`.

 Normally, you'd write some code looking like this:
 ```swift